MatN23/ats-v2/README.md

   compatible) export today, which also means `ats-eval`'s lm-eval-harness path only works for those architectures; use `--config` (perplexity mode) for the others.
-- **Triton kernels (`ats/model/*_triton.py`) are unverified on real hardware.** They were written without access to a GPU or a Triton installation to compile, run, or benchmark them.
-Each one is gated behind `HAS_TRITON` and falls back to a plain PyTorch implementation that *is* tested, so a missing/broken Triton install never crashes anything — but the Triton code paths themselves have not been proven correct by execution, only by careful review.
+- **Triton kernels (`ats/model/*_triton.py`) status is unconfirmed, not confirmed-working.** Each one is gated behind `HAS_TRITON` and falls back silently (no warning) to a plain PyTorch implementation that *is* tested — a real safety net, but one that also means a training run completing successfully on a GPU with Triton installed proves nothing about whether the Triton code actually ran.
+If you want to check on your own GPU: temporarily force the `HAS_TRITON` gate to skip the fallback (so a broken kernel raises instead of silently substituting) and confirm training still runs, or add a print/log inside the Triton branch and check it fires.
   Two of the four (MoE routing dispatch, MLA KV decompression) are also only *partially* fused, by design — see the docstring in each file for exactly what is and isn't fused, rather than taking "Triton kernel" to mean the whole pipeline is.
 - `ats/cli/align.py` is placeholder structure — it parses arguments and prints a clear "not implemented" message, it does not train anything.
   `ats/cli/finetune.py` (LoRA fine-tuning via `peft`) is implemented and was